mainkoon81/ooo-Bayesian-Introduction/README.md

 ## Now, Let's find the Lower Bound to estimate the `MLE value`!
 > [note] But it's just a lower bound.. there is no guarantee that it gives us the correct parameter estimation!
  - Perhaps we can try...a **family of lower bounds**?? i.e. try **many different lower bounds**!
  - ## Let me introduce `q(t)` as the variational distribution of the `alpha coefficient` (probability of the hidden membership `t`= c).
-These each fingers are the "lower boundsss"..Any distribution can be estimated by such "lower bounds"!!!
+Here, `q(t)` are not fingers any more.  "lower boundsss" are fingers.
+Any distribution can be estimated by such a bunch of "lower bounds"!!!
- - Make a bunch of different `lower bounds`:
+ - Develop a bunch of different `lower bounds`:
    - Use (0)`Hidden "t" value`, and (1)`Alpha Coefficient: q(t)`, (2) **log(**`p(x, t)/q(t)`**)**
    - **min{** `q(t)`*log[`p(x,t)/q(t)`] **}** ...KL-Divergence..
 This is the Jensen's lower bound?
 Let's re-express our `log marginal` with KL-Divergence elements!
  <img src="https://user-images.githubusercontent.com/31917400/71264042-20e2d280-233b-11ea-9b2e-e33f3d275411.jpg"/>